 Cats vs Mice

-You can find many images, such as this one from a 13th century Northumberland Bestiary, in which cats are hunting and chasing mice.
+You can find many images, such as this one from a 13th-century Northumberland Bestiary, in which cats hunt and chase mice.

 Cats from medieval China